 Step-by-step guide to Pinterest Affiliate Marketing

 Now that we’ve covered the basics of affiliate marketing and its potential on Pinterest, it’s time to get started.
+Many users begin with a personal Pinterest account and later switch to a business account to access more features and analytics.
 Here’s a step-by-step guide on how to kickstart your Pinterest affiliate marketing journey.

 Step: 1: Prepare Your Pinterest Account